chinzistor/StreamerQnA/README/install.md

 ### Dashboard
 Open OBS Studio and go to Docks -> Custom Browser Docks...

 In that window for the `Dock Name` type in something.
+Recommendation: `StreamerQnA Dashboard`, but you can name it whatever you'd like.
-Recommendation: `StreamerQnA Dashboard` For the URL type in the address of the `dashboard.html` file with `file://` in front.
+For the URL type in the address of the `dashboard.html` file with `file://` in front.

 Example URLs